dwking2000/cosigner/cosigner-core/README.md

 If running multiple instances on the same server make sure to update the ports to avoid conflicts.
 When running in this setup, your first node will know about new ones automatically but new ones will not be able to listen on the same port.
 Use /admin/AddNode to add them manually.

-/admin/AddNode & /admin/ListNodes are administrative endpoints, will be used to add a heimdal node to the cluster.
+/admin/AddNode & /admin/ListNodes are administrative endpoints, will be used to add a cosigner node to the cluster.
 More detail to follow.

 /ws/\<Function\> will access the WebSocket version of the RPC <br/>
 /rs/\<Function\> will access the REST version of the RPC <br/>